Keyboard shortcuts

 rockfish reportGenerate static HTML NDR report

-rockfish alertPublish detection events to MQTT and/or Kafka
+rockfish alertPublish detection events to MQTT, Kafka, or webhooks

 rockfish mcpStart MCP server for AI-powered queries